-One type of breast infection that can occur in non-lactating women is a subareolar breast abscess.
-Subareolar breast abscesses are infected lumps that occur just under the areola (the colored skin around the nipple).
-In the past, these infections were called “lactiferous fistulas” or “Zuska’s disease,” after the doctor who first wrote about them.
+One type of breast infection that can occur in nonlactating women is a subareolar breast abscess.
+Subareolar breast abscesses are infected lumps that occur just under the areola, the colored skin around the nipple.
+An abscess is a swollen area in the body that is filled with pus.
+Pus is liquid filled with dead white blood cells.

 Your doctor will perform a breast exam to assess the lump.

 Any pus may be collected and sent to a lab to determine what type of infection you have.
 Your doctor may need to know exactly what kind of bacteria are causing your infection since some bacteria are resistant to certain medications.
 This will allow your doctor to provide the best form of treatment for you.
 Blood tests may also be ordered to look for infection and to check your immune health.

 An ultrasound of your breast may also be done to determine what structures under the skin are being affected and how deep your abscess goes beneath your areola.
 Occasionally, an MRI scan may be done as well, especially for a severe or a recurrent infection.

 The first stage of treatment is taking antibiotics.
 Depending on the size of the abscess and your level of discomfort, your doctor may also want to open up the abscess and drain the pus.
 This would mean the abscess would be cut open in the doctor’s office.
 Most likely, some local anesthetic will be used to numb the area.

 If the infection doesn’t go away with a course or two of antibiotics, or if the infection comes back repeatedly after initially clearing up, you may need surgery.
 During surgery, the chronic abscess and any affected glands will be removed.
 If nipple inversion has occurred, the nipple can be reconstructed during surgery.

 Surgery may be done in your doctor’s office, in a surgical outpatient center, or in a hospital, depending on the size and severity of the abscess.